 (1) Maxwell, Steve.
 “A look at the challenges- and opportunities- in the world water market.”
 Journal AWWA 102.5 (2010): 104-116.
 Electronic.

-Minneapolis MN (July 23rd, 2008) - Commissioned by the Minnesota Department of Health (MDH), Water Science and Marketing (WSM) recently completed a study identifying a limited number of commercially available point-of-use (POU) water treatment devices as effective for the removal of Perfluorochemicals PFCs) from drinking water supplies.
+For Immediate Release Minneapolis MN (July 23rd, 2008) - Commissioned by the Minnesota Department of Health (MDH), Water Science and Marketing (WSM) recently completed a study identifying a limited number of commercially available point-of-use (POU) water treatment devices as effective for the removal of Perfluorochemicals PFCs) from drinking water supplies.

 A new class of contaminants, referred to as PFC’s, has now been detected in drinking water supplies in Minnesota, Ohio, West Virginia, and other states.
 Due to the number of years of widespread, and continued use of products containing PFC’s (Teflon, Scotchgard, etc.), measurable concentrations are likely to be found in drinking water supplies throughout the US and World.
 While toxicity of various PFC compounds are known, third-party performance data has not been available to determine if the use of commercially available POU devices represent a viable drinking water treatment option for their removal in residential applications.